lgi-devs/lgi/README.md

 Home of the project is on [GitHub](http://github.com/pavouk/lgi).

-LGI is tested and compatible with standard Lua 5.1, Lua 5.2 and LuaJIT2.
+LGI is tested and compatible with standard Lua 5.1, Lua 5.2, Lua 5.3 and LuaJIT2.
 Compatibility with other Lua implementations is not tested yet.